uclab-potsdam/inflect/README.md

 <!-- The [VIS folder](img/#-347,-1,584,422&ff0000&1,120,236,322&&folder_structure.png) contains all the pieces of code concerning the data visualisations and inflections. -->

-To add a new visualisation to your story, we recommend using the [Vega-Lite editor](https://vega.github.io/editor/#/examples/vega-lite/bar) to create the basic visualisation.
+To add a new visualisation to your story, we recommend using the <a href="https://vega.github.io/editor/#/examples/vega-lite/bar">Vega-Lite editor</a> to create the basic visualisation.

 The vega-lite spec json file can then be placed in the [SPECS](img/#-329,0,566,422&ff0000&23,178,104,206&&folder_structure.png) folder.